Love Live! Superstar!!: Liella!

-Kinako is a respectful and generous second-year student from Hokkaido who lives on her own and isn't used to the big city.
+Kinako is a respectful and generous second-year student from Hokkaido who lives on her own and is not used to the big city.
 She was recruited by Kanon to become a school idol after getting lost on campus.
-Although soft spoken and not very athletic, Kinako is a hard worker who does not back down easily from challenges.
-She has a tendency to be very loud, and can be easily startled.
-She has a habit of referring to herself in the third person and ends her sentence with "~ssu" due to her rural upbringing.
-Before joining the group, she spent a lot of her time outdoors since her family owns a ranch estate, and as a result she is great with animals.
-In her second year of high school, Kinako becomes a much more outgoing version of herself, and is invited to take over as Yuigaoka's student council president duties by Ren, which she accepts.
+Despite being soft-spoken, Kinako is a hard worker who does not back down easily from challenges.
+She has a tendency to be very loud and can be easily startled.
+Kinako has a habit of referring to herself in the third person and ends her sentence with "~ssu" due to her rural upbringing.